 There are two lockdown modes: integrity and confidentiality.

 In integrity lockdown mode, kernel features that allow userland to modify the running kernel are disabled.

 In confidentiality mode, kernel features that allow userland to extract confidential information from the kernel are also disabled.

-This lockdown feature is intended for device manufacturer and Linux distributions (specially the enterprise oriented ones).
-By default, lockdown module will be turned off.
+This lockdown feature is intended for device manufacturer and Linux distributions (specially the enterprise-oriented ones).
+By default, the lockdown module will be turned off.

 Microsoft’s FAT filesystem doesn’t allow transferring files bigger than 4GB.
 To overcome this limit, Microsoft created exFAT filesystem.
 With this, you could now format a USB drive in exFAT and transfer bigger files.

 Until now, Linux didn’t support exFAT natively.
 You have to install additional libraries to use exFAT filesystem.
 This is changing in the new release.

 Microsoft recently open sourced the exFAT filesystem.
 Kernel 5.4 will now bring native exFAT support to Linux.

 Not just limited to Radeon graphics in general – but the new kernel update aims to improve the graphics support and performance.

 For Radeon, the AMDGPU DRM driver is something that helps make a significant difference in the performance while adding support for next year’s AMD APUs (Dali & Renoir).